Skip to main content

 Voluntary Voting System Guidelines

 On February 10, 2021, the EAC's Commissioners unanimously adopted the newest VVSG standard, version 2.0.
-In November and December of 2022, the VVSG 2.0 was fully ready to be used for testing with the accreditation of both Voting System Test Labs (VSTL) by the EAC to test to the new standard.
+In November and December of 2022, the VVSG 2.0 was fully ready to be used for testing with the accreditation of both Voting System Test Labs (VSTL) by the EAC to test to this new standard.

 Learn More About VVSG Migration